FIFA suspends executive during ethics probe

 Vernon Manilal Fernando of Sri Lanka, a close ally of the disgraced former FIFA presidential candidate, has been banned from taking part in any football activities for up to 90 days.

 FIFA said this was “to prevent interference with the establishment of the truth” during an ethics investigation.

 The suspension relates to the investigation by FIFA prosecutor Michael J. Garcia into the alleged misuse of Asian Football Confederation accounts and conflicts of interest in commercial contracts while bin Hammam was president.

-FIFA hasn't indicated any specific allegations against Fernando, who joined the governing body's inner circle under bin Hammam's patronage.
+FIFA has not said if there are any specific allegations against Fernando, who joined the governing body’s inner circle under bin Hammam’s patronage.

-Bin Hammam resigned from all soccer-related positions in December and was banned for life by FIFA after its ethics committee charged him with repeated violations while leading the AFC.
+Bin Hammam resigned from all football-related positions in December and was banned for life by FIFA after its ethics committee charged him with repeated violations while leading the AFC.

-The Qatari official got his second life ban since he challenged Sepp Blatter for the FIFA presidency in 2011.
+It was the Qatari official’s second life ban since he challenged Sepp Blatter for the FIFA presidency in 2011.